You are here

 - Draw a line all the way down the board to the right of this in which you can write vocabulary and phrases that students ask you for during the activity.

-- Ask students what other questions you could ask about this event eg. for the restaurant they might say:
+- Ask students what other questions you could ask about this event.
+For example, for the restaurant they might say:

 - Which restaurant did you go to?